Chorus/DynamicsDocs/docs/Overview/ViewsCharts.md

 Bulk edits can be made on any view.

 1. Filter the view to records that you'd like to update:
-    - Click 'Edit Filters' on the right hand side of the view.
+    - Click 'Edit Filters' on the top right corner of the view.
     <img src ="/img/9dd4c9e7-8534-4664-a267-5307e068bebc_image.png " width="350" height="400"/>

     - Update the filters as needed and click 'Apply'.